Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Forecast

 Similar analyses have been carried out for Model II $\sim$ IV, the complete results are summarized in Table~\ref{tab.IDE2} $\sim$ \ref{tab.IDE4} and Fig.~\ref{fig.IDE2_2D_1D} $\sim$ \ref{fig.IDE4_2D_1D} illustrate the resulting contours.
 In principle, we can infer that the ability to constrain any of the four IDE scenarios with one of the three HI IM projects alone are on the same level, except for discrepancies in the interacting strengths and EoS.
 In terms of our Fisher matrix analyses, this is a natural result since we get derivatives with respect to one parameter by fixing others to their fiducial values, while for the interacting strengths, the discrepancies are directly attributed to differences in the $Q$ terms in those IDE scenarios.
 In addition, the strong degeneracy between the EoS and the interacting parameter will affect mostly the constraints in those two parameters.
 After a horizontal comparison, we further perceive that in terms of those predicted uncertainties by HI IM projects, Model I is highly in line with Model II, whereas Model III well resembles Model IV.
 This is consistent with our qualitative analysis aforementioned.

 We also compare the results from the HI IM surveys with those from {\it Planck}.
 Although {\it Planck} data set is better in put constraints on $A_s$ and $n_s$, SKA1-MID provides much better results on $w$ and $h$, whereas BINGO yields similar values.
-In particular, the projected uncertainties on $w$ and $h$ for Model II with SKA1-MID Band\,2 alone are, respectively, 2.17 and 1.98 times smaller than with {\it Planck}.
-In the case of Model III (Model IV), those differences are increased to 8.04 (5.65) times for $w$ and 2.34 (2.29) times for $h$.
-SKA1-MID Band\,1 provides even superior results.
+In particular, the projected uncertainties on $w$ and $h$ for Model II with SKA1-MID Band\,2 alone are, respectively, 2.77 and 36.4 times smaller than with {\it Planck}.
+In the case of Model III (Model IV), those differences are increased to 2.93 (2.79) times for $w$ and 45.83 (45.83) times for $h$.
+SKA1-MID Band\,1 provides even superior results on $w$ but two-times larger uncertainty on $h$ relative to Band\,2.
 Whilst BINGO is not as impressive as SKA is, its performance is fairly close to {\it Planck}'s but better on determining $w$ in Model III and IV.
 Nevertheless, {\it Planck} puts better constraints in the interacting strength than BINGO in Model II $\sim$ IV and even SKA1-MID Band\,2 in Model III and IV.

 After assessing the ability of a single observation in parameter constraints, we redo the joint analysis as we did for Model I. The results are clearly summarized in the lower halves of Table~\ref{tab.IDE2} $\sim$ \ref{tab.IDE4}.
 As expected the resulting constraints are better.
 Another key point we want to reiterate here is the intrinsic difference between Model II and Model III in their physical backgrounds, manifesting in two distinct constraints on $\lambda_2$ and $\lambda_1$.
-The comparison of Fig.~\ref{fig.IDE2_lam2} with \ref{fig.IDE3_lam1} reveals that $Q \propto \rho_{c}$ can easily reduce the signal to a lower level, which presumably lies in the fact that DM is far beyond DE in the range of domination.
+As aforementioned in Sect.~\ref{sec.analyses} that, $Q \propto \rho_{c}$ can easily reduce the signal to a lower level (demonstrated by Fig.~\ref{fig.IDE4_w} $\sim$~\ref{fig.IDE4_lam} as a good alternative, thanks to the similarity between Model III \& IV), which presumably lies in the fact that DM is far beyond DE in the time span of domination.
 Such inherent character of IDE models are also confirmed by other works, for example,~\cite{Costa:2019uvk} and~\cite{Bachega:2019fki}.